Police brutality in the United States

 March 7, 1965: Alabama police attack the Selma to Montgomery marchers on "Bloody Sunday".

 Police brutality is the use of excessive or unwarranted force by law enforcement, resulting in physical or psychological harm to a person.
 It includes beatings, killing, intimidation tactics, racist abuse, and/or torture.

 In the 2000s, the federal government attempted tracking the number of people killed in interactions with US police, but the program was defunded.
 In 2006, a law was passed to require reporting of homicides at the hands of the police, but many police departments do not obey it.
 Some journalists and activists have provided estimates, limited to the data available to them.
 In 2019, 1,004 people were shot and killed by police according to The Washington Post, whereas the Mapping Police Violence project counted 1,098 killed.
 Statista claimed that in 2020, 1,021 people were killed by police, while the project Mapping Police Violence counted 1,126.
 From 1980 to 2018, more than 30,000 people have died by police violence in the United States, according to a 2021 article published in The Lancet.
 For 2023, Mapping Police Violence counted at least 1,247 individuals killed, making it the deadliest year on record.
-The US police has killed more people compared to any other industrialized democracy, with a disproportionate number of people shot being people of color.
+In the US, police have killed more people compared to any other industrialized democracy, with a disproportionate number of people shot being people of color.
 Since 2015, around 2,500 of those killed by police were fleeing.